asbates/website/content/projects.md

 These are some of my previous/current projects.
 Some of the current projects I am working on more actively.
 Others are more of a side project that I try to play around with when I can but are usually on the back burner.

-# Current Projects
+# Current

 * This website
-    + My main goal is to get more posts up, mostly tutorials and simple data analyses.
+    + My main goal is to get more posts up, mostly tutorials and some data analyses.
-    + I would also like to learn more about web development so I can customize the site a bit more.
     + I would also like to get a better understanding of how exactly Hugo and Blogdown work.

 * Bayesian Python